ScienceParkStudyGroup/research-data-management-lesson/_episodes/09-Archiving-Data.md

 ---
-title: "Data Management"
+title: "Archiving Data"
 questions:
-- "What can I learn by following this data management tutorial?"
+- "What can I learn by following this data archive tutorial?"
 - "What are the tools that I will be using?"
 objectives:
-- "Find out where to process large datasets and store research-data."
+- "Connect to SURF data archive."
-- "Find out how to store data to be archived (and backed up)."
+- "Transfer data between your local machine and the archive."

 keypoints:
 - Genseq will be offline as of Januray 1st 2021.
 Be sure to transfer all data over to Crunchomics or the data archive before then!